Monument to the Fallen in the Great War

-The Monument to the Fallen of the Great War, (Note: Portuguese: Monumento aos Mortos da Grande Guerra) also known as the Monument to the Combatants of the Great War, (Note: Portuguese: Monumento aos Combatentes da Grande Guerra) is a monument in Lisbon, Portugal, within the civil parish of Santo António, at Liberty Avenue, near the intersection with Salitre Street.
+The Monument to the Fallen in the Great War (Portuguese: Monumento aos Mortos da Grande Guerra), also known as the Monument to the Combatants of the Great War (Portuguese: Monumento aos Combatentes da Grande Guerra), is a monument in Lisbon, Portugal, within the civil parish of Santo António, at Liberty Avenue, near the intersection with Salitre Street.
 It is dedicated to the soldiers of the Portuguese Army, that died during the First World War.
 The monument was designed by Guilherme Rebelo de Andrade, Carlos Rebello de Andrade, and Maximiano Alves, and unveiled on 22 November 1931.

 History

 In April 1920, there was set up a national commission with the purpose of erecting a monument dedicated to the Portuguese soldiers that died in the First World War.
 The monument was designed by architects Guilherme Rebelo de Andrade and Carlos Rebello de Andrade, and the sculptures by Maximiano Alves.
 The groundbreaking was held on 9 April 1923, when President of Portugal, António José de Almeida, laid the first stone.
 It was unveiled on 22 November 1931, in the presence of the President of Portugal, Óscar Carmona, and the Mayor of Lisbon, José Vicente de Freitas.